Aiven-Labs/the-5-types-of-database/slides.typ

 #slide[
   == More about Neo4J nodes

-  - Nodes
+  Nodes

-    - are tagged with _labels_ (to indicate their role)
+  - are tagged with _labels_

-    - have any number of key:value properties
+  - have key:value properties

-    - be indexed
+  - are indexed
-    - have constraints on their content
 ]

+// So in my example graph, the labels would be Person and Book

 #slide[
   == More about Neo4J relationships

-  - Relationships
+  Relationships

   - have a name

   - must have a type, a start node and an end node

   - must have a direction

   - can have properties
 ]

 #slide[